-Also, the list of ingredients seems long, but aside from the vegetables you choose to use, hopefully you are slowly building up you pantry so you will have most of the additional condiments and spices.
-I always have 4-5 cans of coconut milk on hand as well as the Thai Red Curry Paste and Fish Sauce.
-In addition, if you are cooking on a regular basis, it is important to always have white or yellow onions and garlic which are used in so many recipes.
+Yes, the list of ingredients seems vast, but I hope you are slowly building up your pantry so you will have most of the condiments and spices on hand.
+I always have 4-5 cans of coconut milk as well as the Thai Red Curry Paste and Fish Sauce.
+In addition, if you are cooking on a regular basis, it is important to always have white or yellow onions and garlic which are used in so many of my recipes.

 I love the way my house smells about 15 minutes after placing these vegetables in the oven, from the mixture of garlic, chili powder and paprika.

 I served the Thai Salmon Stew with Roasted Vegetables over jasmine rice but it would be equally delicious served with barley or brown rice.